Broad areas of investigation available in the lab for PhD/postdoc research:

 Topic 1: Investigating human memory using lifelogging, virtual reality (VR), and EEG/fMRI

-Topic 2: Computational studies of neural dynamics underlying human memory and learning using invasive recordings from the human brain (using shared datasets).
+Topic 2: Computational studies of neural dynamics underlying human memory and learning using invasive and non-invasive neural recordings from the human brain (using shared datasets).

 The candidate will be responsible for 1) developing and optimizing data collection using lifelogging and other wearable devices 2) developing and implementing behavioral testing methods using VR and eye-tracking 3) designing experiments with concurrent neural recordings (EEG/fMRI) 4) presenting results at conferences and writing research papers.